Andres9890/ia-Uploading-Discord-Bot/README.md

 ## Features

-- Upload files to Archive.org with the `!upload` command.
+- Upload files to Archive.org with a `/upload` command.
 - Supports multiple file attachments in a single command.
 - Automatically generates metadata for each upload, including:
   - A unique identifier.